 My Experience

-I’ve sat on all sides of the philanthropic table: as a trustee, social entrepreneur, fundraiser and trusted advisor to families on their journey to create meaningful impact.
-This unique perspective, built over two and a half decades of experience, has enabled me to develop a comprehensive toolkit and a deep empathy for the realities facing both donors and the social sector.
+Over the past 25 years, I have worked across the philanthropic landscape as a trustee, social entrepreneur, fundraiser and trusted advisor to families seeking to create meaningful impact.
+That breadth of experience has given me both a practical toolkit and a deep understanding of the realities facing both donors and the social sector.

 My career is a testament to the bridge between strategy and on-the-ground impact.
-I began by advising organizations on strategy at The Boston Consulting Group and later at Wellspring Consulting, a boutique firm focused on the nonprofit sector.
+I began by advising organizations on strategy at The Boston Consulting Group and later at Wellspring Consulting, a boutique firm formed by several BCG partners focused on the nonprofit sector.
 I then spent a decade as a founder and executive director of a nonprofit, which gave me a close view of what makes organizations effective—from leadership and finance to fundraising and governance.
-These cross-sector experiences allow me to synthesize complex information quickly and navigate the unique challenges of the social sector.

-My work today is deeply connected to a broader network of knowledge and expertise.
+My work today is deeply connected to a broader ecosystem of knowledge and expertise.
 I draw on a trusted network of peers and experts to ensure my research is rigorous and efficient.
-As a member of P150, a global collaborative of philanthropy advisors, I regularly partner with other members to cross-check research, surface recommendations, or bring in additional expertise when needed.
+As a member of P150, a global collaborative of philanthropy advisors, I regularly partner with fellow advisors to cross-check research, surface recommendations, or bring in additional expertise when needed.

 Bridging Academia and Practice